 Technology investment isn’t a one-time thing.
 New innovations emerge all the time and it’s the businesses that continue to investigate and exploit new digital opportunities that adapt best to the changing technology landscape.

 When implementing new technologies, speed is everything.
 You can’t afford to wait years for any potential return on investment to materialise.
 If you’re thinking of signing up for the Help to Grow scheme, make sure you have a roadmap in place to implement new technologies in a way that quickly demonstrates value.
 This gives you time to investigate alternative options if it doesn’t.

 Any technology you purchase through the government’s Help to Grow programme must be futureproofed and scalable if it’s to deliver long-term value to your business.
 Don’t focus on finding temporary solutions to temporary problems.
 Things change.
 What seems like a major issue today may be little more than a minor inconvenience tomorrow.

 The most scalable technologies are built on the cloud.
 Whether it’s scaling your resources to respond to changing business needs or adapting your applications to meet new customer demands, the cloud offers a degree of flexibility that on-premises solutions simply can’t match.

 The government’s Help to Grow programme arrives at a critical juncture for UK businesses.
 Long before COVID-19 brought remote working sharply into focus, the last few years have seen a steady cultural shift in the way we work.

 Gone are the days of the centralised office.
-Today’s employees expect a more modern workplace that’s built around flexibility and empowerment.
+Today’s employees expect a workplace that uses digital solutions to empower flexibility and empowerment.